MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 Determines the length of time within which an external image file must be retrieved before the connection is timed out.
 The default is **600** seconds.

 ### InterProcessTimeoutMinutes
-(Power BI Report Server & Reporting Services 2019 only) Set the process timeout in minutes. *Default is 30.*
+(Power BI Report Server, Reporting Services 2019 and later only) Set the process timeout in minutes. *Default is 30.*

 ### MaxFileSizeMb
 Set the max file size of the report in MB. *Default is 1000.
 Max is 2000.*